Sombra-1/Sombra-1/README.md

 ## About Me

-BSc in Control & Computer Engineering — Al-Maaqal University
+BSc in Control & Computer Engineering

 Specializing in AI-powered security tools, penetration testing, and CLI utilities

 Built real-time AI assistants, GPU-accelerated vision systems, and a 6-legged robot

-Former Head of the Cybersecurity Department & lecturer at Al-Maaqal University
+Former Head of the Cybersecurity Department & lecturer

 Speaker: "The Future of AI and Cybersecurity" — 150+ attendees